Arman Financial Services Ltd leads gainers in 'A' group

-Vodafone Idea Ltd, Dish TV India Ltd, Neogen Chemicals Ltd and VST Tillers Tractors Ltd are among the other gainers in the BSE's 'A' group today, 07 September 2021.
+Vindhya Telelinks Ltd, Asian Granito India Ltd, Hindustan Oil Exploration Company Ltd and Neogen Chemicals Ltd are among the other gainers in the BSE's 'A' group today, 08 September 2021.

-Vodafone Idea Ltd, Dish TV India Ltd, Neogen Chemicals Ltd and VST Tillers Tractors Ltd are among the other gainers in the BSE's 'A' group today, 07 September 2021.
+Vindhya Telelinks Ltd, Asian Granito India Ltd, Hindustan Oil Exploration Company Ltd and Neogen Chemicals Ltd are among the other gainers in the BSE's 'A' group today, 08 September 2021.

-Arman Financial Services Ltd surged 18.62% to Rs 886.35 at 11:50 IST.
+Arman Financial Services Ltd soared 15.30% to Rs 983.7 at 11:50 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 12212 shares were traded on the counter so far as against the average daily volumes of 2214 shares in the past one month.
+On the BSE, 32743 shares were traded on the counter so far as against the average daily volumes of 2998 shares in the past one month.

-Vodafone Idea Ltd spiked 11.08% to Rs 8.02.
+Vindhya Telelinks Ltd spiked 11.98% to Rs 1259.55.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1086.65 lakh shares were traded on the counter so far as against the average daily volumes of 1017.54 lakh shares in the past one month.
+On the BSE, 7096 shares were traded on the counter so far as against the average daily volumes of 2938 shares in the past one month.

-Dish TV India Ltd soared 10.67% to Rs 15.25.
+Asian Granito India Ltd surged 11.12% to Rs 154.25.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 60.8 lakh shares were traded on the counter so far as against the average daily volumes of 12.47 lakh shares in the past one month.
+On the BSE, 1.77 lakh shares were traded on the counter so far as against the average daily volumes of 45232 shares in the past one month.

-Neogen Chemicals Ltd rose 8.57% to Rs 1055.05.
+Hindustan Oil Exploration Company Ltd exploded 9.99% to Rs 189.85.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 19397 shares were traded on the counter so far as against the average daily volumes of 7696 shares in the past one month.
+On the BSE, 1.28 lakh shares were traded on the counter so far as against the average daily volumes of 1.27 lakh shares in the past one month.

-VST Tillers Tractors Ltd advanced 8.57% to Rs 2870.8.
+Neogen Chemicals Ltd added 9.70% to Rs 1207.05.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 14992 shares were traded on the counter so far as against the average daily volumes of 9484 shares in the past one month.
+On the BSE, 52879 shares were traded on the counter so far as against the average daily volumes of 11630 shares in the past one month.

 Powered by Capital Market - Live News